odrianoaliveira/my-ledger/README.md

 ## Non-functional Requirements

-1. Use in-memory data store
+1. Use in-memory data store.
-2. Do not use external software
+2. Do not use external software.

 ## Assumptions